Emily R. Sutcliffe

 Additionally, Emily teaches anthropology and group dynamics courses.
 Emily also designs and delivers training workshops for the American Bar Association’s Rule of Law Initiative and has trained human rights attorneys and activists in Zambia, Burkina Faso, Haiti, and Malaysia.

-Emily has an M.S. in Nonprofit Leadership from Penn’s School of Social Policy & Practice - where she was recipient of the Emerging Leader Award, an M.S.Ed. in Educational Leadership from Penn’s Graduate School of Education, and is near completion of her Ph.D. in Cultural Anthropology, also at Penn.
-Emily’s research examines the intricate imbrications of race, religion, and culture.
-She has written extensively on Islam and is single-authoring a book about the Middle East for ABC-CLIO.
+Emily has an M.S. in Nonprofit Leadership from Penn’s School of Social Policy & Practice, where she was recipient of the Emerging Leader Award, an M.S.Ed. in Educational Leadership from Penn’s Graduate School of Education, and is nearing completion of her Ph.D. in Cultural Anthropology, also at Penn.
+Emily’s research examines the intricate imbrications of race, religion, and culture on group formation in American society.

 Prior to joining Penn Law, Emily worked in refugee resettlement at Nationalities Service Center and served as a nonprofit consultant for the Mayor’s Office of Faith-Based Initiatives.
 Emily also lived in Riyadh, Saudi Arabia for three years where she taught English to the Al-Saud and Al-Sudairi royal families.